UffizziCloud/docs/docs/rbac.md

 ## Roles

 * **Admin** - Admins can do all and see all within an Account.
 Admins can view and edit every project and deployment.
 This is the highest level of permission for an account.
-Uniquely they control the RBAC and billing, installation, and clusters as required.
+Uniquely they control the RBAC, team members, projects, integrations, settings and billing.
 An Account must have at least one Admin.
-Admins control who is on the Account.

 * **Developer** - Developers can view and edit projects and deployments that they either created or were invited to.
-They can NOT edit billing, installations, and clusters.
+They can NOT edit account level settings like billing, team members, and integrations.
 A Developer can create Projects and be invited to Projects.
 A Developer can invite other Developers to a Project.
 A Developer can only “see” and “edit” Projects that they either created or were invited to.

 * **Viewers** - Viewers can see every project that they have been invited to.